deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “To what do I owe the pleasure?”
 Knight asked.

-“I wanted to extend Rauwrhyr’s gratitude,” Scrythcra said.
+“I wanted to extend Rauwryhr’s gratitude,” Scrythcra said.
 “Your fleet’s intervention was near our borders after all.
 Two of the ships you saved were our citizens.”

 “I appreciate that.
 I must be blunt, however: I would have appreciated that a great deal more on the chamber floor.”

-He wasn’t sure about Rauwrhyr body language at all, but he thought he detected… a smile?
+He wasn’t sure about Rauwryhr body language at all, but he thought he detected… a smile?
 The equivalent anyway.
 Scrythcra glanced at Sheeyo and made a ticking noise with his mouth.
 “Ambassador Sheeyo said you were refreshingly forthright.
 I’m glad to find out he wasn’t exaggerating: It’s a trait the council could use more of… and I would have much preferred to speak our gratitude on the chamber floor.”

 “I take it you had your reasons.”